Interesting read…and not surprising.

 EMA revealed that the MT group also showed more positive affective valence than the WC group across the 10 days.
 Notably, the WC group reported more negative affective valence following COVID-19 news exposure, whereas the MT group was not impacted.

 Taken together, our study indicates brief sessions of guided mindfulness meditation during COVID-19 may boost positive affect and serve as a protective buffer against the negative impact of exposure to COVID-19-related news on affective well-being.
-These findings highlight the utility of mindfulness meditation as an accessible and cost-effective technique to elevate positive affect amidst the COVID-19 pandemic.
+These findings highlight the utility of mindfulness meditation as an accessible and cost-effective technique to elevate positive thoughts during the COVID-19 pandemic.